raheenjw/ML-Projects/README.md

-For any contact mail me at raheenjunaid@gmail.com
+For contact mail me at raheenjunaid@gmail.com